 Craftsperson.
 Maker.
 Educator

 Alison Croney received her BA in Furniture Design from Rhode Island School of Design, where she was fortunate to studied with John Dunnigan and Don Miller, among others.
 She received her MA in Sustainable Business and Communities from Goddard College.
 Alison worked at Anderson Ranch Art Center and MCA Denver in Colorado and Red Rabbit in New Your City.
-She currently is the Director of the School Partnership Program at the Eliot School of Fine & Applied Arts where she oversees visual arts and woodworking programs in Boston Public Schools.
-She also teaches at the McCormack Middle School as part of the program.
+She currently is the Director of the School Partnership Program at the Eliot School of Fine & Applied Arts where she oversees visual arts and woodworking programs in schools and after school sites in Boston, Teen Bridge program, Art Teachers Alliance, and Artist in Residence program.
+Alison has a loving husband, David Moses, and an energetic 2 year old son.
 To read more, see Alison's resume.

 Alison creates objects that walk the line between function and sculpture.
 Using techniques such as coopering and bending, she highlights forms found in nature while creating objects that encourage interaction.